fuguanqi/Soccer9/README.md

 # Football Lottery Prediction and Betting Advisor

-This repository provides a comprehensive solution for predicting sales and generating betting strategies for China's football lottery games: **14 Matches (\u8db3\u5f6914\u573a)** and its derivative **14 Select 9 (14\u90099)**.
+This repository provides a comprehensive solution for predicting sales and generating betting strategies for China's football lottery games: **14 Matches** and its derivative **14 Select 9**.
 The project leverages machine learning and reinforcement learning models to analyze historical data and provide actionable insights.

 ---